haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 For the docking we will use the new portal of [HADDOCK2.4](https://wenmr.science.uu.nl/haddock2.4/){:target="_blank"}.
 If you are already registered with HADDOCK or have been provided with course credential then you can proceed to job submission immediately.
 Alternatively, you can request an account through the registration portal.
-Keep in mind that for this tutorial you will have to request "guru" level access.
+Keep in mind that for this tutorial you will have to request `guru` level access, this is done by selecting the `Request Elevated Access` in your [user profile](https://wenmr.science.uu.nl/usr/){:target="_blank"}.

 After logging in you are greeted with the first part of the submission portal.
-Make sure to use an indicative name for the run.
+Make sure to use an informative name for the run.

 * **Step1:** Define a name for your docking run in the field "Job name", e.g. *shape-based-small-molecule*.